joshcvt/natinal/README.md

 **A**bout the
 **L**ineups!<sup><a href="#footnote1">1</a></sup>

-(c) 2016-17 J. W. Crockett, Jr.<sup><a href="#footnote2">2</a></sup>, [@joshcvt](http://twitter.com/joshcvt)
+(c) 2016-19 J. W. Crockett, Jr.<sup><a href="#footnote2">2</a></sup>, [@joshcvt](http://twitter.com/joshcvt)

 **natinal** is a Python 2 script to monitor MLB.com live gameday data feeds.
 Run as a cron job, it relays certain gameday events and highlight video links to a configured set of services.

-**Background**: I'm part of a long-running private chat that formed around the [Washington Nationals](http://nationals.com) during their inaugural season.
-(No, you may not have an invitation.)
-In the way of most interesting chats, it migrated to Slack around 2015.
-One of the members is a notorious video-hound, and most of the rest of us at least want to see what's going on in the current game -- and maybe be reminded each morning of the schedule and probables, then hear if anything relevant happens between then and first pitch (rain, expected starter scratched after his pitching arm is severed in a horrifying Metro accident, etc.).

-Meanwhile, I had been looking for an excuse to buy a Raspberry Pi, and [uBlock Origin](https://github.com/gorhill/uBlock) had offered me a very convenient view into the nature and volume of requests going back and forth in my [MLB.com](http://mlb.com) Gameday
-Audio tab.
-A few weeks later, **natinal** was born, as was its accompanying [Slack webhook](https://api.slack.com/incoming-webhooks) natinal_bot.
+**Background**: I'm part of a long-running private chat that formed around the [Washington Nationals](http://nationals.com) during their inaugural season, which now lives on Slack.  **natinal** was created first to provide that chat links to downloadable video highlights, rather than us having to sniff JSON on MLB.com directly.
+It quickly grew the ability to provide us morning announcements of the day's probables, lineup announcements and probables updates, broadcast info, and final score/standings/magic number (when relevant) announcements postgame via a [Slack webhook](https://api.slack.com/incoming-webhooks) helpfully named `natinal_bot`.
+This instance runs as a cron job on a Raspberry Pi with minimal trouble as long as the power stays on.

 **natinal** is invoked by `caller.py` in the root directory, and requires read/write access to the location where `persistDict` is to be stored, as configured in `config.ini`.<a href="#footnote3"><sup>3</sup></a>  To add a new service notifier, create a new class in `notifier` inheriting from `NotifierClass.Notifier` (`notifier.__init__` will automatically import it), build an appropriate section in `config.ini`, and add the section header to the `notifiers` values.
 The notifier class is itself responsible for deciding which updates are appropriate for its service, possibly with help from inputs in the config file -- see `notifiers/SlackNotifier.py`.